Hover-Labs/kolibri-contracts/migrations/contracts-1.1/README.md

 **Validate Results**

-Note: This action is destructive and the contract should not be used.
+Note: This action is destructive and the contract should not be used in production.

 ```
 ts-node src/verifications/verify-storage.ts